timscott/flipit/README.markdown

 ## Simple Scenario

 Scenario: Flip a feature on and off for everyone all the time.
-You'll see why below.

 Create a feature.
-Let's make it default **on** if the setting is missing.
+Let's make it default tp **on** if the setting is missing.
+You'll see why below.

 	public class MyFeature : IFeature
 	{